AbhiJeet70/AbhiJeet70.github.io/index.md

 ### Graduate Research Assistant, **Brock CS Department**
 _Ongoing_

-- Ongoing research in **Federated Learning** and **Knowledge Graph Embedding**.
+- Ongoing research in **Graph Neural Networks (GNN)**, **Federated Learning with Graph Data**, and the **Robustness of GNN**.
-- Leading the integration of **federated learning techniques** with knowledge graph embedding to improve collaboration between decentralized data sources.
+- Actively contributing to a cutting-edge research project under the guidance of my thesis supervisor, leading the investigation of **backdoor attacks** on critical infrastructure, such as **EV charging stations** and **airports**, using GNNs.
-- Working on finding the most efficient synergy between federated learning algorithms and **Graph Neural Networks (GNNs)** to enhance model accuracy and efficiency.
+- Currently focused on improving the robustness of GNNs and evaluating federated learning algorithms to enhance model accuracy and efficiency in decentralized environments.

 ### Interim Secretary, **Graduate Math and Science Students Brock University (GRAMSS)**
 _Ongoing_